-Any events that will trigger direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation.

-None, except for those items disclosed in the 2019 Audited Financial Statements.
+There are no events that will trigger direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation except for those items disclosed in the Audited Consolidated Financial Statements as of and for the years ended December 31, 2017, 2018 and 2019.

-There are no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the company with unconsolidated entities or other persons created during the reporting period except those disclosed in the 2019 Audited Financial Statements.
+There are no material off-balance sheet transactions, arrangements, obligation (including contingent obligations), or other relationships of the Company with unconsolidated entities or other persons created during the reporting period except those disclosed in the Audited Consolidated Financial Statements as of and for the years ended December 31, 2017, 2018 and 2019.